kittykatattack/learningPixi/README.md

 -------------------

 You can see in the previous example that has been cat was added to stage at the top left corner.
-The cat at a `x` position of
+The cat has an `x` position of
 0 and a `y` position of 0.
 You can change the position of the cat by changing the values of is `x` and `y` properties.
 Here's how you can center the cat in the stage by setting its `x` and `y` property values to 96.